 RVI’s ongoing South Sudan Customary Authorities Project is seeking to deepen understanding of the changing role of chiefs and traditional authorities in South Sudan.
 As part of this project, RVI is working with a team of researchers, most of whom have been trained in oral history research under the project, to conduct research with customary authorities and their constituents in different parts of South Sudan, and amongst displaced communities outside its borders.
-This Letter from Yirol is the first in a series to be published by RVI in the coming months from each of the research sites, in advance of the final research reports, to illustrate the diversity of the research projects and the ways in which customary authorities are represented across different communities.
+This Letter from Yirol is the first in a series to be published by RVI from each of the research sites, to illustrate the diversity of the research projects and the ways in which customary authorities are represented across different communities.

 Last month in Yirol I bought a heifer—a brindled two-year old, not yet in calf.
 In the Dinka cattle-naming system a cow like this is called nyang, the crocodile, a reference to the colour-pattern of her hide.
 I bought my nyang at the livestock auction on the edge of Yirol town, the administrative centre of Eastern Lakes state, in South Sudan’s pastoral heartland.
 The cattle for sale were tethered to pegs in a fenced enclosure; the handsomest animals were on parade outside.
 There were several fine heifers with their calves, and oxen with the black-and-white colour-patterns that Dinka livestock owners value beyond all else.

 There was majak, the pelican, makuei, the fish eagle, and makuac the leopard.
 And black machar and red malual and white mabior.
 The first three were muoor cien, song-oxen, pampered and groomed, their massive horns cut to grow asymmetricallly, magnificent animals celebrated in song—and coveted by men.